Shahriarrrrr/Car_booking_app/README.md

 Should have used the number plate of the car that i generated would have been easier, would have been easier.

-I tried to intregrate the logic by using FastAPi and Mongodb.
+I tried to intregrated the logic by using FastAPi and Mongodb.
 I created a random data set which you can find in CRUD folder.
 There i have inserted data for Employee and Cars manually through a loop.
 Also i have assigned a Driver while inserting car details.

 About Logic ->